OurPlanscape/Planscape/src/interface/src/app/features/README.md

 when set to false.
 Once layers are launched in prod, they should be changed in map-control-panel.component.html so they are no longer affected by this flag.

+### use_its
+This flag will enable use of ITS data for past resilience projects rather than Calmapper.

 ### Other flags
 There are two other flags, testFalseFeature and testTrueFeature created just for automated testing.
 Their values should be kept to "false" and "true" for